Alfresco/alfresco-ng2-components/lib/core/src/lib/header/header.component.md

 </adf-header>
 ```

-Toolbar actions can be added to the header by placing them inside a `div` element with the `adf-toolbar-actions` class.
+Toolbar actions can be added to the header by placing them inside an element with the `adf-toolbar-actions` attribute.

 ```html
 <adf-header